 - It provides a basis of accountability for the results achieved with the resources and authorities entrusted to it; and

 - It reports finances based on approved planned spending numbers from the Treasury Board of Canada Secretariat.

 Title: Executive Director

-The Committee's raison d'être is to provide assurance to the Parliament of Canada and through it, to Canadians, that CSIS is complying with legislation, policy and Ministerial Direction in the performance of its duties and functions.
+The Committee's raison d'être is to provide assurance to the Parliament of Canada and through it, to Canadians, that CSIS is acting appropriately and effectively in the performance of its duties and functions.
 In doing so, the Committee seeks to ensure that CSIS does not undermine the fundamental rights and freedoms of Canadians.
 The Committee is the only independent, external body equipped with the legal mandate and expertise to review the Service's activities, and is, therefore, a cornerstone for ensuring the democratic accountability of one of the Government's most powerful organizations.

 To provide this assurance, SIRC has two key Program Activities.
-The first is to conduct in-depth reviews of CSIS activities to ensure that they comply with the CSIS Act and the various policy instruments that flow from it, and with direction from the Minister.
-The second is to receive and inquire into complaints by any person about any action of the Service.
+The first is to conduct in-depth reviews of CSIS activities to assess their effectiveness and ensure that they comply with the CSIS Act, Ministerial direction and the various policy instruments that flow from it.
+The second is to inquire into complaints by any person about any action of the Service.

 The Service continues at all times to be accountable for current operations through the existing apparatus of government, specifically the Minister of Public Safety, the Inspector General of CSIS, central agencies and the Auditor General, Information Commissioner and Privacy Commissioner of Canada.